Frequently asked questions

 Please note: There are different conditions for graduates and non-graduates.
 Sometimes an application for a scholarship is only possible after being accepted to a university.

-Important: international students are highly recommended to apply for their preliminary review documentation (VPD) before 1 June (winter term) or 1 December (summer term) to ensure that they receive the VPD in time!
+Important: We ask international students to apply for their preliminary review documentation (VPD) before 1 June (winter term) or 1 December (summer term) to ensure that they receive the VPD in time!

 Note that the application portal usually opens 1 June (winter term) or 1 December (summer term).

-The application for the MSc in Physics course is solely possible via KLIPS 2.0!
-Please start by registering for a new applicant account.
+Please apply for the M.Sc. in Physics cour via KLIPS 2.0, start by registering for a new applicant account.

 - School leaving certificate (or an equivalent degree of qualification for access to German universities)